Team4065/scouting-app/.github/README.md

 ## License

-This project is licensed under the GNUv3 License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the GNUv3 License - see the [LICENSE](LICENSE) file for details